KennethLeeJE8/tftanalysis_set3/README.md

 ## Purpose(Business Goal):

-To know what the meta was at the time and what team compositions would yield the best results overall To know what to do in certain situations, given the champions you have or components you have what to build Best champions to hold that are in the most successful comps (Highest winrate) To know which items go on which champions and which champions go with an item, given already built or need to slam Plan for TFT Analysis:
+- To know what the meta was at the time and what team compositions would yield the best results overall
+- To know what to do in certain situations, given the champions you have or components you have what to build
+- Best champions to hold that are in the most successful comps (Highest winrate)
+- To know which items go on which champions and which champions go with an item, given already built or need to slam

-## Data Trends:

-A game is grouped into 8 rows, where each row is a player in the game, identify game by gameId combinations are displayed in alphabetical order, not the most helpful champions are also random order
-Items are indexed, consult the table
-## Data Prep:

-Group games to make it easier, can eliminate id after grouped, list of Dataframes Group game failed because of inconsistencies in data, only cherry picking rows that meet certain conditions Turn items id's into item names?
-Order the combinations in term of count, Highest Trait count is the comp, right now it is alphabetical turn json into dictionary
-## Data Vis:

-Most played, successful comp
-Most played, successful champ
-Most used, successful item
-Distribution of comp, array of traits, putting highest count at the front Highest item-character correlation
-Does in-game duration affect anything
-Trait and item combo
-Most successful spat for comp character
-Most common item pair, what 2 items go together the most
-## Pred:

-Given one champion in the comp, determine the comp What does the typical comp look like, the average, ideal?
-Given you get a champion, what should I put in for the highest winrate Given one component and one champion, what is the next component you should go for, based on the most common item for the champion
-Given x number of components, what champions and itemss should pick up to play strongest board Given other ppl's comp, what should you go, best matchups, correlated to the most successful comp I guess

 # Data Cleaning